TITAN-Project-EU/PhotoZ_SDSS_ML/README.md

 ## Project Overview

-The dataset comprises photometric properties and redshifts for 100 galaxies, with the aim of training a machine learning model to understand and predict how these properties correlate with redshift.
+The dataset comprises photometric properties and redshifts for approximately 1M galaxies, with the aim of training a machine learning model to understand and predict how these properties correlate with redshift.
 The model could potentially be used to estimate redshifts for other astronomical data, assisting in cosmological studies.

 ## Data Description